ebertolazzi/course-ComputationalMethodsForMechatronix/README.md

-### Code for the Course: Computational Methods for Mechatropnix
+### Code for the Course: Computational Methods for Mechatronix
 **by Enrico Bertolazzi**

 This repository contains some simple MATLAB code used in illustrating solution of simple problem in calculus of variations.